Low Density and Rural Residential Strategy

 Additional Investigations Report - Wangaratta

 The Low Density and Rural Residential Strategy was presented to Council in December 2021.
-At this meeting Council resolved to adopt the Strategy with the exception of those parts that apply to the Town of Wangaratta.
+At this meeting Council resolved to adopt the Strategy with the exception of those parts that apply to the City of Wangaratta.
 Council resolved that additional investigations should be undertaken into alternative areas around urban Wangaratta.
-These investigations have been undertaken and draft report has been prepared and outlines the following:
+These investigations have been undertaken and report has been prepared and outlines the following:

 • Additional investigations into alternative areas for Low Density (LDRZ) and Rural Living (RLZ) around urban Wangaratta.